 You can follow along on both their adventures together through their blog.
 You can also listen to her podcast where she interviews me about travel here!

-The Unusual is Usual
+The Unusual is Usual in Cultural Differences

-Our next contributor is the perfect example of our modern day couple.
+In our series of short stories of cultural differences our next contributor is the perfect example of our modern day couple.
 Like most of the couples I talk to for this interview series or in general, she met her fiance, at the time of writing, online via Tinder.